arcarrion/developingdataproducts/FinalAssignment/reproPitch.md

 expmean40<-apply(expsamples40, 1, mean)
 ```

-Next observe the exponential shape of the 1 random variable (left), and the normal shape of the addition of 40 random variables (right).

 CLT Example Plot
 ========================================================
+<small>Next observe the exponential shape of the 1 random variable (left), and the normal shape of the addition of 40 random variables (right).</small>
 ![plot of chunk unnamed-chunk-2](reproPitch-figure/unnamed-chunk-2-1.png)![plot of chunk unnamed-chunk-2](reproPitch-figure/unnamed-chunk-2-2.png)

 Try it out yourself!